 According to the Federal Highway Administration (FHWA), a geotechnical report is "the tool used to communicate the site conditions and design and construction recommendations to the roadway design, bridge design, and construction personnel."
-[53] This chapter recognizes several types of geotechnical reports; specifically, the distinction between the reporting of factual data versus the reporting of engineering recommendations is stressed.
-This is due to the common practice of the GDS basing analyses upon data furnished by a geotechnical consultant.
-Whereas a consultant may typically provide the data and engineering opinion/analysis in the same report, these often need to be broken up along the lines of responsible charge for DOTD work.
+[53] This chapter recognizes several types of geotechnical reports and the distinction is made between the reporting of factual data and the reporting of engineering recommendations.
+This is due to the variety of ways that DOTD geotechnical work may be handled, and the fact that the engineer responsible for the geotechnical investigation may not be the same as that responsible for the design.
+Although Consultants may typically provide the factual subsurface data and engineering opinion/analysis in the same report for other clients, these often need to be broken up for DOTD work.